vyorkin/snake/README.md

-# Snake
+# Snake (WIP)

-A simple snake game made in a couple of hours.
+A simple snake game.

+**Warnings**:

-**Warning**: I’m still a Haskell beginner, so I may do things wrong.
+* I’m still a Haskell beginner, so I may do things wrong.
+* Yes, snake can move and there is some food to eat, but the game is not finished yet ;)

 ## Credits